weaveworks/scope/site/installing-scope.md

 ###<a name="docker-compose">Using Docker Compose

-To install Scope on your local Docker machine using Docker Compose, run the following commands using one of the two fragments below.
+To install Scope on your local Docker machine in Standalone Mode using Docker Compose, run the following commands using one of the two fragments below.

     docker-compose up -d

+Scope needs to be installed onto every machine that you want to monitor.
+Once launched, Scope doesn’t require any other configuration and it also doesn’t depend on Weave Net.

+After it’s been launched, open your browser to `http://localhost:4040`.

 Docker Compose Format Version 1: